Anita Jane Hood, BA (1st Class Hons) Integrative Counselling MBACP

 How long are the sessions?

-I offer one-off sessions or short-term or long-term therapy.
+I offer one-off sessions, short-term and long-term therapy.
 Sessions last for 50 minutes.

 How much do sessions cost?

-Sessions cost £45.
-I offer an initial session at a reduced fee of £25 to give you the opportunity to decide whether I am the right person to help you and thereafter sessions are at a fee of £45, although I do offer a concessionary rate to students/unemployed of £35.
+Sessions cost £50.
+I offer an initial session at a reduced fee of £35 to give you the opportunity to decide whether I am the right person to help you and thereafter sessions are at a fee of £50, although I do hold some reduced-fee appointments for student/those on low income/benefits.